ceobillionaire/WHAT-AI-CAN-DO-FOR-YOU/README.md

 “*Last year, the cost of a top, world-class deep learning expert was about the same as a top NFL quarterback prospect.
 The cost of that talent is pretty remarkable.*” - Peter Lee, Vice President, Microsoft

 ...
-We curate the extremely scarce top AI talent - **Chief AI Officers** (CAIOs) - worldwide for you on www.chiefaiofficers.com
+We curate the extremely scarce top AI talent for you: [www.chiefaiofficers.com](www.chiefaiofficers.com)